inkapmb/lpys/README.md

 # SMC
 Custom linux cmd(s) for manage several screen.

-# lpys
+## lpys
 Launch python script in other screen, and open it in a new terminal.

-#cnxscreen
+## cnxscreen
-Connect to existing screen and open it in a new term.
+Connect to existing screen and open it in a new terminal.